kelsin/minify/README.markdown

 The biggest problem so far is that this method requires a new commit on production releases.
-I'm still trying to think of ways around this but honestly I'm not going to worrya bout it for now since it's a nessecary evil for managing some of the other features.
+I'm still trying to think of ways around this but honestly I'm not going to worry about it for now since it's a nessecary evil for managing some of the other features.

 ## Copyright